egel-lang/soul/README.md

 fac 6 print
 ```

-The soul interpreter is written as an Egel script and
+The Soul interpreter is written as an Egel script and
 implements a REPL.